ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/46_Water and Wastewater Equipment/460753 Packaged Wastewater Treatment Equipment.md

    1. Furnish blower and associated appurtenances to supply air to aeration tank diffusers, return- sludge airlifts (or other RAS option), MBR air scour, and scum skimmer.
    1. Minimum Air Requirements:
       1. Aeration Tank:
-         1. Provide adequate air per pound of BOD5 applied as required by CDPHE
+         1. Provide adequate air per pound of BOD5 applied as required by State Department of Public Health and Environment
    1. and process requirements as designed by Design Build Team.
 2. Return-Sludge Airlifts:
-      1. Adequate air flow rate to meet minimum recirculation rates as specified by CDPHE and required to meet performance requirements.
+      1. Adequate air flow rate to meet minimum recirculation rates as specified by State Department of Public Health and Environment and required to meet performance requirements.
 3. Scum-Skimming Device:
       1. Furnish air flow rate to skim and return floating material from
    1. settling tank to aeration tank.